 Hurricanes, Tornadoes and Floods

 Should I stay or should I go?
-No, not a question posed by the rock group The Clash, it is a serious question that you need to address in the event of a hurricane.
+This is a serious question that you need to address in the event of a hurricane.

 Usually, we will have several days notice of an impending hurricane.
 Except in 2004, when those of us in Central Florida had only 6 hours notice to prepare, when Hurricane Charlie suddenly changed its course.
 If you are going to evacuate, you need to do so when the first evacuation order is issued.
 Otherwise, if you wait until the last moment, you may find yourself sitting in a parking lot of bumper to bumper cars on the interstate.
 Identify what will cause you to leave.
 For me, living 30 miles west of Daytona Beach, any hurricane above a 2 or 3 will give me concern to evacuate if it came in along Daytona.
 Another major factor to consider is whether or not you are in a flood zone.
 How close are you to a river or lake?
 Tropical Storm Fay in 2008 caused major widespread flooding for weeks.
 Many horses in Hurricane Katrina that were left behind, suffered a horrible death when their barns flooded.
 Remember, wherever you decide to evacuate to, the aftermath of the storm will most likely follow you, short of heading out of Florida and then going further west.